testcontainers/testcontainers-java-spring-boot-quickstart/java-spring-boot-quickstart/README.md

 }
 ```

+> **Note:**
-The Testcontainers JUnit 5 Extension will take care of starting the container before tests and stopping it after tests.
+> The Testcontainers JUnit 5 Extension will take care of starting the container before tests and stopping it after tests.
 If the container is a `static` field then it will be started once before all the tests and stopped after all the tests.
 If it is non-static field then container will be started before each test and stopped after each test.
+>
+> Even if you don't stop the containers explicitly, Testcontainers will take care of removing the containers, using ryuk container behind the scenes, once all the tests are done.
+> But it is recommended to clean up the containers as soon as possible.

 ### 4.5.
 Using magical Testcontainers JDBC URL
 Testcontainers provides the **special jdbc url** support which automatically spin up the configured database as a container.